New Irish Republican Army

 The New Irish Republican Army, or New IRA, is an Irish republican paramilitary group.
-It is a continuation of the so-called Real Irish Republican Army (Real IRA), which began to be called the 'New IRA' in July 2012 when Republican Action Against Drugs (RAAD) and other small republican militant groups merged with it.
+It is a continuation of the Real Irish Republican Army (Real IRA), which began to be called the 'New IRA' in July 2012 when Republican Action Against Drugs (RAAD) and other small republican militant groups merged with it.
 The group calls itself simply "the Irish Republican Army".
 The New IRA has launched many attacks against the Police Service of Northern Ireland (PSNI) and the British Army.
-It is the largest and most active of the "dissident republican" paramilitary groups waging a campaign against the British security forces in Northern Ireland.
+It is the largest and most active of the "dissident republican" paramilitary groups but still much smaller than the original IRA, waging a campaign against the British security forces in Northern Ireland.

 History

 Origin

 On 26 July 2012, it was reported that Republican Action Against Drugs (RAAD) and other small republican militant groups were merging with the Real IRA.
 As before, the group would continue to refer to itself as "the Irish Republican Army".

 After the merger, the media began to refer to the group as the "New IRA".
 As well as RAAD, the alliance includes an east Tyrone group thought to be responsible for killing PSNI officer Ronan Kerr in 2011, and a Belfast group who badly wounded PSNI officer Peadar Heffron in 2010.